joinpursuit/Pursuit-Core-iOS/lessons/conditionals/README.md

 #Standards:
-Master conditionals in all their forms and their relationship to boolean logic.
+Master conditionals in all their forms and their relationship to boolean logic

 #Objectives
 Students will be able to: